Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 If you have an individual intolerance, you may have an allergy to nuts, which can manifest as a rash, redness and other symptoms.

 Based on all of the above, we can conclude: Brazil nuts are a healthy food product that can provide many useful nutrients to our body.
-But they should be consumed in moderation.
+But they need to be consumed in moderation.

-Brazil nut nutritional table per 100 grams of product
+Nutritional value table for Brazil nuts per 100 grams of product

 Find out more about the benefits of Brazil nuts from the video “Live Healthy” with Elena Malysheva

-Nuts have long been known for their health benefits and healing properties.
+Nuts have long been known for their beneficial and healing properties.
 Brazil nut is one of the varieties of this type of plant, which has individual characteristics and properties that are used both in the field of traditional medicine and, for example, in cosmetology.
 What does the product contain?
-How safe are brazil nuts for health?
+How safe are Brazil nuts for health?
 Who can use it, and who falls under the group of contraindications?
-Let's consider in more detail.
+Let's take a closer look.

 Brazil nut is a small oblong fruit white, wrapped in a protective brown film and hidden in a hard shell, reminiscent of a medium-sized box.
 These “wooden boxes” grow high on trees, which are most often found in the jungle.
 Latin America.